When I was a boy, I was intensely shy, more avoidant than anyone else I met then in any of the schools I attended.

 In my teenage years, my inability to respond to young women would probably be identified today, at least by the followers of psychologist Brian Gilmartin, as “love-shyness”.
-Another psychologist might choose Asperger’s syndrome/ASD, a psychiatrist maybe PDD-NOS (Pervasive Developmental Disorder – Not Otherwise Specified) instead.
+Another psychologist might choose Asperger’s syndrome/ASD, and a psychiatrist might choose PDD-NOS (Pervasive Developmental Disorder – Not Otherwise Specified).

 I have always fit HSP (highly sensitive person) pretty well too.

 But the psychologists who treat selective mutism insist that it is distinct from social phobia, Asperger’s, introversion or shyness.
 Those who treat social phobia take a similar position, as do the Asperger’s/autism people and those who deal with HSP.

 My approach is different.
 To me, my mutism, my anxiety, my social avoidance and my difficulty with the opposite sex, all felt like aspects of one thing – my shyness.
 To me, those supposedly different traits all felt like they were part of a whole.
 Combined with positive things – good memory, strong focus, intense interest in fish, trees, insects, flowers, reptiles, rocks, stars, history, quantum particles, galaxies, even sometimes in people – all of that put together was ‘me’.